adkendall/DHPDocs/docs/Business Service/healthandcareinformation.rst

 |                                   | record was created                |
 +-----------------------------------+-----------------------------------+

-The underlying core system (ECS and its proxy integration engine) will create and update records on the platform where they exist and the transfer is permitted.
+The underlying core system or its proxy integration engine will create and update records on the platform where they exist and the transfer is permitted.